 Location of Berchtesgaden

 Located in the Nationalpark Berchtesgadenerland, this is a sporting travelers' paradise.
-Though only 9,000 people call Berchtesgaden home year-round, visitors flock to this southeast corner of Bavaria.
+Though only 9,000 people call Berchtesgaden home year-round, but visitors flock to this southeast corner of Bavaria throughout the year.

 Transportation to Berchtesgaden